Welcome to Lund University

 There are a number of things to think about when you arrive here and it is not always easy to know how to prioritise.
 A step by step guide will point you to some things you really need to know and some things that are good to know.

 The complete guide including all contact information, links to various websites, and other relevant information as a PDF below, but is also available in print.

 Administrative systems at Lund University

-The most important ones are PRIMULA WEB (HR-system, reporting sickness, getting your pay-slip, filling in travel expenses), LUPIN (an order system: you place orders and pay the invoices in the same system), LUCAT (A staff directory), LUCRIS, Lund University’s research information system (information on researchers, research groups, projects or research-related activities within, for example, external engagement), Kompetensportalen (system for professional development for staff).
+The most important ones are SSC PRIMULA (HR-system, reporting sickness, getting your pay-slip, filling in travel expenses), LUPIN (an order system: you place orders and pay the invoices in the same system), LUCAT (A staff directory), LUCRIS, Lund University’s research information system (information on researchers, research groups, projects or research-related activities within, for example, external engagement), Kompetensportalen (system for professional development for staff).

 Payment of salary – paying bank